 WHAT is Halal food?

-Halal, or lawful, foods are those permitted by Godfor Muslims to consume.
-Generally, most foods and beverages are considered halal, with the main exceptions being pig and alcohol.
-Meats and poultry must be slaughtered humanely and correctly, which includes mentioning God’s name before slaughter, and minimising the suffering of animals.
+Halal, or lawful, foods are those permitted by God for Muslims to consume.
+Generally, most foods and beverages are considered halal, with the main exceptions being pork and alcohol.
+Meats and poultry must be slaughtered humanely and correctly, which includes mentioning God's name before slaughter, and minimizing the suffering of animals.
 Everything that is halal (lawful) is beneficial to mankind, whilst everything that is not halal is harmful, since God, Who knows best, has set the guidelines.

 WHO can become a Muslim?